Carve a Christmas Elf with Justin Gordon – Part IComments (0)

 It’s important to understand the placement and location of your details in carving or sculpting.
 By following Justin’s guidelines, you can avoid having features displaced or the wrong size when you get to the final location, size and details of a feature.

-This final image, at right, shows the carving all blocked out.
+This final image below shows the carving all blocked out.
 Justin said he rounded out the beard and face a little to show what the rounding does after all the blocking is done.
 We will get into more detail about that in Part II of this How-To carving series.

 “The curves are not that great when blocking so these few tools do quite well,” Justin stated.